ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators-docker.md

 yarn workspace oa-emulators-docker build --repo=my_custom_repo --tag=my_custom_tag
 ```

+If just intending to test locally a blank `--repo=` can be provided to avoid trying to pull an image from dockerhub

 That specific image can then either be uploaded to dockerhub (assuming the repo name provided matches a personal repo configured locally) and/or run directly with the start command

 ```